 The builds generally take several hours per day over many days... so how long is a piece of string?
 Each one is different, but it could be said that 20 hours of actual build time would be normal, with many weeks of research as well.

 What’s the biggest car you’ve ever made?
 Which is your favourite?

 The biggest car I have made is probably my large-scale Kombi, affectionately known as ‘Kombizilla’.
-It weighs in at over 2.5kg of LEGO and was built as a companion piece to the large-scale VW Beetle that LEGO produced.
+It weighs in at over 2.5kg of LEGO bricks and was built as a companion piece to the large-scale VW Beetle that The LEGO Group produced.